TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

         Content elements in TYPO3 are blocks of content that can be displayed in the frontend.
-Each content element has many (and also custom) attributes, even consisting of nested hierachies of further content elements.
+Each content element has many (and also custom) attributes, and can even consist of nested hierarchies of further content elements.

     ..  _core: